Last Updated on by

 One of the most common complaints in scraped datasets is the abundance of duplicate data.
 A duplicate data check is a must if you are scraping vast amounts of data.
 This will not only keep your data-set clean but also reduce your storage requirements, thereby reducing cost.

-A more difficult but effective way to keep your scraped data clean and correct is to scrape data from multiple sources and cross-check them against each other.
+A more difficult but effective way to keep your scraped data clean and correct is to crawl data from multiple sources and cross-check them against each other.
 This can take more time and may also be difficult to set up for every single data-set that you are populating, but it is proven to be the most effective setup for clean web scraping.

 When we talk about running spiders and automated scripts, we usually mean that the code would be deployed in a cloud-based server.
 One of the most commonly used and cheap solutions is AWS-EC2 by Amazon.
 It helps you run code on a Linux or a Windows server which is managed and maintained by their team at AWS.